Author: Dawid Adach

 Components of a similar nature are well encapsulated, in other words, self-sufficient.
 Developers can reuse them across different parts of an application.
 This is particularly useful in enterprise-scope applications where different systems converge but may have many similar elements like search boxes, date pickers, sorting lists, etc.

 Let's have a look at how components are built within Angular

 As you can see within a

 app containing a few files starting with

-Usually components are organised within a folders (1 component = 1 folder).
-Each Angular project has to contain at least 1 component.
-Each component consist of few files:
+Usually components are organised within folders (1 component = 1 folder).
+Each Angular project has to contain at least one component.
+Each component consist of a few files:

 2. Component logic (